My rating: 3 stars

 “In our town, whenever you go into a store and ask for something they don’t have, the shopkeepers tell you that the Vietnamese have bought it all.”

 This is not the only tale featuring a subject that continues to be pertinent today, though.
 In ‘The Courier’s Story’, it’s mentioned that humans are destroying the planet.
 It’s remarkable how there were already scientists in the 80s speaking about climate change and saying that the way in which humans use the world’s resources is unsustainable and, nevertheless, not near enough has changed since then.

 Some of the other stories also feature thought-provoking topics.
-In ‘The Painter’s Story’, there are various mentions to the problem of originality in art, both in painting and in writing.
+In ‘The Painter’s Story’, there are various mentions of the problem of originality in art, both in painting and in writing.
 ‘The Engine Driver’s Story’ examines censorship and how it’s important not to relinquish our rights.
-In the same vein, in ‘The Surveyor’s Story’, the narrator wonders whether the younger generation is interested in knowing how their country got to that state of affairs, or if they think that their way of living is the only option available.
+In a similar vein, in ‘The Surveyor’s Story’, the narrator wonders whether the younger generation is interested in knowing how their country got to that state of affairs, or if they think that their way of life is the only option available.

-The short stories comprised in My Golden Trades may not have the most fascinating of plots, but they gave me something to think about anyhow.
-Repeatedly, I would be almost intent on not finishing a story, when I stumbled upon a though-provoking remark and decided to keep on reading to know how many more would I still find until the end.
+The short stories comprised in My Golden Trades may not have the most fascinating of plots, but they gave me something to think about anyway.
+Repeatedly, I would be almost intent on not finishing a story, when I stumbled upon a though-provoking remark and decided to keep on reading to know how many more I would still find until the end.